rainyday1026-bit/DAS_DSCnet/README.md

 ## Reproducibility note

 The DAS-VSP field datasets acquired at Southern East region of Korea test sites are subject to institutional data-sharing restrictions and cannot be released with this repository.
 The code, hyper-parameters, and architecture are provided in full so that the method can be reproduced on any DAS-VSP dataset organised as described above.
-Pre-trained checkpoints and relevent DAS-VSP data may be made available upon reasonable request to the corresponding author.
+Pre-trained checkpoints and relevant DAS-VSP data may be made available upon reasonable request to the corresponding author.

 ## Citation